wiredroid/blum-bot/README.md

 | failed get json error | This is because the server response is not in JSON format and may be in HTML.
 You can check the server response in the http.log file |
 | failed get task list  | This is because the server response doesn't provide the expected response.
 You can check the server response in the http.log file    |
 | cannot start game     | Similar to the above error, this is due to the server.
 You can check the server response in the http.log file                        |

-# Discussion

-If you have questions or anything else, you can ask here: [@limbonux](https://t.me/limbonux)

 # Questions and Answers